GL-Li/vimwiki/R.md

 Use `installr::updateR()` from a R console.
 Only works in Windows as `installr` is not available in Linux.

-### WHY: why local lintr run and Bitbucket Pipelines lintr run give different reports although using the same Docker image?
+### QA: why local lintr run and Bitbucket Pipelines lintr run give different reports although using the same Docker image?

 **Problem found**: lintr may report issues in Bitbucker Pipelines that not found in local run.